nishbilu/klipper/docs/Command_Templates.md

   SET_PIN PIN=my_led VALUE=0
 ```

-The terminal will display the description when you use the `HELP` command or the autocomplete function.
+This will be showing is you use the `HELP` command or use the autocomplete
+function.

-## Save/Restore state for G-Code moves
+### Save/Restore state for G-Code moves

 Unfortunately, the G-Code command language can be challenging to use.
 The standard mechanism to move the toolhead is via the `G1` command